AlphaTechnolog/notification-monitor/README.md

 # Notifications Monitor

-Monitorize your notifications and get a temporary list of the notifications.
+Monitor your notifications and get a temporary list of the notifications.

 ![demonstration](./misc/demonstration.png)

 ## Installation

-You can install this using this commands:
+You can install this using these commands:

 ```sh
 git clone https://github.com/AlphaTechnolog/notifications-monitor.git notifications-monitor